Running Payroll in Venezuela: Employment Taxes & Setup

 Payroll Cycle in Venezuela

-The payroll cycle in Venezuela is usually Monthly, with employees being paid as stipulated in employment contract.
+The payroll cycle in Venezuela is usually monthly or bi-weekly, with employees being paid as stipulated in employment contract.
+For bi-weekly employees, payments must be made on the 15th and 30th of each month.

 Social Security Contributions